Droit études

 • Bailiffs

 Bailiffs are public officers who intervene at various stages of legal proceedings.
 They communicate procedural documents to litigants (summonses, judgments, etc.).
-They are also responsible for enforcing court decisions, possibly by seizure.
+They are also responsible for enforcing court decisions, possibly through seizure.
 They draw up statements of facts (adultery, certain products on offer, unauthorized use of a brand name on a website, etc.).
 Their image is unfairly negative.
-In reality, they can play a conciliatory role, guaranteeing equal treatment of those subject to the law, while respecting everyone's rights.
+In reality, they can play a conciliatory role, guaranteeing equal treatment for those subject to the law, while respecting everyone's rights.
 Law graduates can become bailiffs after two years' training and passing a competitive examination.
 After five years, they can then apply for a

 vacant position as a "titular" bailiff.